-Dragging a resize handle preserves the aspect ratio of an item by changing both the height and the width of the item simultaneously.
+Dragging a resize handle preserves the item’s aspect ratio by changing both the height and the width simultaneously.
 Holding down the Option key while dragging allows you to change the height and width independently.

 By default, Storyist represents characters and settings as images and all other items as index cards.
 You can change the representation of an item using the Action button in the control bar.

 To change the representation of an item:

 To get a better visual overview of your story, you can color-code your index cards.
 To change the color of an index card in a storyboard: